|

 to walk out the door on the other side to pass by the ovens of

 the crematorium.
-The experience is unforgettable and a walk through
+The experience is properly unforgettable.

-Dachau Holocaust Museum
+Visiting Dachau Holocaust Museum

 The